lammps/lammps/doc/src/write_data.rst

    The write_data command may not always write all coefficient settings to the corresponding Coeff sections of the data file.
 This can have one of multiple reasons.
-1) A few styles may be missing the code that would writes those sections (if you come across one, please notify the LAMMPS developers).
+1) A few styles may be missing the code that would write those sections (if you come across one, please notify the LAMMPS developers).
 2) Some pair styles require a single pair_coeff statement and those are not compatible with data files.
-3) and finally the default for write_data is to write a PairCoeff section, which has only entries for atom types i == j.
+3) The default for write_data is to write a PairCoeff section, which has only entries for atom types i == j.
 The remaining coefficients would be inferred through the currently selected mixing rule.
 If there has been a pair_coeff command with i != j, this setting would be lost.